-A new year is often a time of change, and you should be aware of some motoring law changes in 2019.
+A new year is often a time of change, and a number of changes to motoring laws came into effect in 2019.

-From the introduction of fines for dangerously passing cyclists in your car, to stricter rules on smart motorways, ensure you don't fall foul of any of the new rules...
+From the introduction of fines for dangerously passing cyclists in your car, to stricter rules on smart motorways, ensure you don’t fall foul of any of these rules…

 It used to be the case that learner drivers were only allowed on motorways once they’d fully passed their driving test.